Building an advanced Cold Patch Schedule in SAS Flex

 Configuring custom calendar settings

-- Override schedule: If you want to make any updates to your regular on-call schedule, you will add a new Override schedule to reflect the new changes.
+• Overrides: If you want to make any updates to your regular on-call schedule, you will add the updates to the Overrides section to reflect the new changes.

 1